Skip to main content

 --proofs-history.window 1296000

-Unwind (recover from corruption by reverting to a specific block):
+Recover from corruption by reverting the proofs database to a specific block:

 op-reth proofs unwind \